AT&T Presents: Untold Stories: FAQs

 Will AT&T fund a theatrical release to qualify for awards?

-AT&T and Tribeca Film Festival will arrange a limited, theatrical run in New York, NY, and Los Angeles, CA, for one week each to assure the film can qualify for awards.
+AT&T and Tribeca Festival will arrange a limited theatrical run in New York and/or Los Angeles, for one week each to assure the film can qualify for awards.

-How is AT&T involved in the distribution of my project?
+How are Tribeca/AT&T involved in the distribution of my project?
 What are the exclusive windows?

 Will I need to bring on a sales agent for either additional domestic or international sales?

-Filmmakers can attach sales agents if the film is not being distributed by Warner Media.
+Filmmakers can attach sales agents to the film if they wish.